European shares clamber off four-month lows

-The FTSEurofirst 300 index was down 1.3 points, or 0.1 percent at 1,013.14 by 0815 GMT, having closed at its lowest level since Jan.
-9 on Wednesday as growing uncertainty in Greece and concerns over the Spanish financial system hit markets.
+The FTSEurofirst 300 index .FTEU3 was down 1.3 points, or 0.1 percent at 1,013.14 by 0815 GMT, having closed at its lowest level since January 9 on Wednesday as growing uncertainty in Greece and concerns over the Spanish financial system hit markets.

 The FTSEurofirst found support in the previous session around the 1,011 level -- the 61.8 percent Fibonacci retracement of the rally that the European Central Bank launched in mid-December with its flood of cheap loans.
 Had the index closed significantly below that level, it index would have given a bearish signal.